spencertipping/jit-tutorial/README.md

 For each pixel, the interpreter will zero all of the registers and then set `a` to the current pixel's coordinates.
-It then iterates the machine code for up to 255 iterations waiting for register `b` to "overflow" (i.e. for its complex absolute value to exceed 2).
+It then iterates the machine code for up to 256 iterations waiting for register `b` to "overflow" (i.e. for its complex absolute value to exceed 2).
+That means that the code for a standard Mandelbrot set is `*bb+ab`.

 ### Simple interpreter
 The first thing to do is write up a bare-bones interpreter in C. It would be